developerx167/rd-flexinput/README.md

 * `inputProps` : The props to be passed to the input element.

 * `labelContent` : The content of the label.
-Can be a string or a JSX element.
+Can be a string or a ReactNode.

 * `containerClassName` : The CSS class to be applied to the container element.